 On September 27, 2023, we entered into the Waiver and Amendment No. 2 to Financing Agreement (the "Waiver and Amendment") with Blue Torch and the Lenders, which amends the Blue Torch Financing Agreement to (a) waive an event of default under the Blue Torch Financing Agreement arising out of the total annualized recurring revenue leverage ratio being greater than the permitted ratio, (b) amend the financial covenants to provide covenant relief from the maximum debt to annualized recurring revenue leverage ratio and the maximum debt to EBITDA leverage ratio set forth in the Blue Torch Financing Agreement for future periods, and (c) provide for a second amendment exit fee.
 The second amendment exit fee is \$1.8 million (which is an amount equal to one and a half percent (1.50%) of the aggregate outstanding principal balance of the term loans on the effective date of the Waiver and Amendment), bears interest from the date of the Waiver and Amendment at the Adjusted Term SOFR for a 3-month interest period plus the applicable margin under the Financing Agreement, and is payable to Blue Torch by us in cash upon the termination of the Blue Torch Financing Agreement, either as a result of acceleration of the loans or at the final maturity date.
 The Waiver and Amendment required a repayment by the Company of \$2.5 million of the outstanding principal balance of the term loans on October 2, 2023, with a prepayment premium of \$0.05 million.
-The Waiver and Amendment also requires additional reporting if our liquidity level is less than \$35.0 million at any time during a month and revises the minimum liquidity covenant to require liquidity of at least \$30.0 million incremental change from the original requirements.
-We were in compliance with all applicable financial covenants as of December 30, 2023 which in both cases represent a \$5.0 million incremental change from the original requirements.
+The Waiver and Amendment also requires additional reporting if our liquidity level is less than \$35.0 million at any time during a month and revises the minimum liquidity covenant to require liquidity of at least \$30.0 million at all times, commencing on September 30, 2023 which in both cases represent a \$5.0 million incremental change from the original requirements.
+We were in compliance with all applicable financial covenants as of December 31, 2023.